 Why use rolled oats in baked oatmeal recipes?

-Quick oats or instant oats are probably what you use to make oatmeal, because well, surprise surprise, they can be cooked quickly!
+Quick oats or instant oats are probably what you use to make regular oatmeal, because well, surprise surprise, they can be cooked quickly!
 They’re thinner, which is great for making a bowl of oatmeal but are going to make your baked oatmeal mushy.

 Steel cut oats are chopped up into smaller pieces and have a much tougher texture, plus they take longer to cook.
 It’s a lot chewier than both quick oats and rolled oats.
 Aka don’t try to substitute them into a recipe that calls for rolled or quick oats- you will regret it!